top of page

 M: Clear the table my doves - and we will get to know the nice Englishmen

-Daughters clear table, bring great baskets of flowers and wine
+Daughters clear table, bring great baskets of flowers and little golden cups of coffee

 B